Welcome to Minesweeper

 - The incorrectly placed flags are removed.
 Instead, a picture of a crossed bomb is shown on fields where flags were placed incorrectly.

-Many players see the picture of a crossed bomb and think that there was a mine there, while in reality there was none.
-As a result, they think that the numbers indicating mine counts are wrong and conclude that the game is mistaken.
-In fact, the mistake was theirs - they put a flag in a wrong place.
-This situation is displayed on a picture below.
+Many players see the picture of a crossed bomb and think it is a mine, while in reality, it is not.
+As a result, they get convinced that the numbers indicating mine counts are wrong and conclude that the game is mistaken.
+In fact, the mistake was theirs – they put a flag in the wrong place.
+This situation is displayed in the picture below.

-In the picture above you can see a lost game.
+In the picture above, you can see a lost game.
 The mine blown up by the player is shown with a picture of a bomb with a red background.
-The mines that have not been yet discovered by the player are marked with pictures of bombs with gray backgrounds.
+The mines that the player has not discovered are marked with images of bombs with gray backgrounds.
 There are seven of them.
-The mines that were correctly marked with flags are still marked with the flags.
+The mines correctly marked with flags are still marked with the flags.
 There are two of them.
-Now if you look at the left-most number '2', you can see that there is a flag next to it as well as two pictures of bombs: one crossed out and one with the red background.
-A beginner player may think that there are three mines next to that '2' and this should not be possible.
+Now, if you look at the left-most number '2', you can see a flag next to it and two pictures of bombs: one crossed out and one with a red background.
+A beginner player may think that there are three mines next to that '2', which should not be possible.
 Sometimes these players write angry emails to the game authors arguing that the game works incorrectly.
-This however is not true.
+This, however, is not true.
 The game works fine.
 The crossed bomb symbolizes a place where there is no mine but where the player mistakenly placed a flag and later forgot about it.

-It can be argued that this way of showing incorrectly placed flags is not very intuitive and can be confusing, but this is the original way of showing incorrectly placed flags since the first version of Minesweeper over thirty years ago.
-Some modern versions of the game use different symbols but this in turn may be confusing to veteran players.
+It can be argued that this way of showing incorrectly placed flags is not intuitive and can be confusing.
+However, this is the original way of showing incorrectly placed flags since the first version of Minesweeper over thirty years ago.
+Some modern versions of the game use different symbols, but this in turn may be confusing to veteran players.

 Here we discuss in a little more detail all options available in this version of Minesweeper.
 As mentioned above, the location of mines on the minefield is determined by the game number, game mode, difficulty level, and the location of the first click.
 This helps to explain the reasons for the difference in function between the “New game” and “Restart game”: